The Body (2012 film): Remakes

 The film was unofficially remade into a Tamil-Kannada bilingual movie Game in 2016.

 A Korean remake titled The Vanished was released on 7 March 2018.

 The film was remade in 2019 in Hindi under the same title by Jeethu Joseph, in his directorial debut in Hindi, with Rishi Kapoor, Emraan Hashmi, and Sobhita Dhulipala in the lead.

-An Italian remake, called Il corpo, was released in Italian cinemas on 28 November 2024, and in Indonesia, a remake called Dendam Malam Kelam (English title: Vengeance in the Dreary Night) was released on May 2025, featuring Indonesian actors Arya Saloka and Marissa Anita as well as Malaysian actor Bront Palarae.
+An Italian remake, called Il corpo, was released in Italian cinemas on 28 November 2024, and in Indonesia, a remake called Dendam Malam Kelam (English title: Vengeance in the Dreary Night) was released in May 2025, featuring Indonesian actors Arya Saloka and Marissa Anita as well as Malaysian actor Bront Palarae.